-The Group discontinued recognizing share in its Thailand investment since the cumulative losses already exceeded the cost of investment.
+The Group discontinued recognizing its share in Thailand investment since the cumulative losses already exceeded the cost of investment.

-Deferred tax assets decreased by 24% with the implementation of CREATE Law as income tax rate is reduced from 30% to 25%.
+Deferred tax assets reduced by 22% from last year due to the decrease in income tax rate from 30% to 25% as a result of the implementation of CREATE Law.